 A toolComponent object MAY contain a property named rules whose value is an array of zero or more unique (§3.7.3) reportingDescriptor objects (§3.44), each of which provides information about an analysis rule supported by the tool component.

 Some tools use the same identifier to refer to multiple distinct (although logically related) rules.
-Therefore the id properties (§3.44.3) of the reportingDescriptor objects do not need to be unique within the array.
+Therefore, the id properties (§3.44.3) of the reportingDescriptor objects do not need to be unique within the array.

 EXAMPLE: In this example, two distinct but related rules have the same rule id.
 They are distinguished by their message strings.